JacobMPasadena/C-_Calender-Logic/README.md

 # C-_Calender-Logic
-I made this while up for 23 hours (now 24 at the time I'm writing this description) /*DOCUMENTATION & Q&A & Readme:
+I made this while up for 23 hours (now 24 at the time I'm writing this description) Documentation & Q&A & Readme:
 Year, Month, Week, Day, Hour, Minutes, Seconds, are pretty self explanitory, However...

 Month_4YR, standing for Month_forYearRollover, is the amount of Months needed to increment the Year integer